mehdinzj/curvature-power-spectrum-three-field-inflation/README.md

 ```
 ## Contact

-For questions or issues, please open an issue on the repository or contact the author.
+For questions or issues, you can email to: mehdinasrollahzade.j@gmail.com.